Robert Bartlett (explorer)

 Robert Abram Bartlett (August 15, 1875 – April 28, 1946) was a Newfoundland-born American Arctic explorer of the late 19th and early 20th centuries.

 Early life

 Born in Brigus, Colony of Newfoundland, Bartlett was the oldest of ten children born to William James Bartlett and Mary J. Leamon, and heir to a family tradition of seafaring.
 He grew up in Hawthorne Cottage in Brigus.
-By the age of 17, he mastered his first ship and began a lifelong love affair with the Arctic.
+By the age of 17, he mastered his first ship and began a lifelong love affair with the Arctic Ocean.